William Morris (Virginia politician): Early life and Surveys

-William Morris, Jr., married Catherine Carroll on May 10, 1768 in Orange, Virginia.
+William married Catherine Carroll on May 10, 1768 in Orange, Virginia.
 Catherine's sister Mary wed Rev. John Alderson (March 5, 1738 - March 1821).
-The two moved their family to Augusta County, Virginia near Muddy Creek alongside William's brothers John, and Leonard Morris, and John Jones (brother in law).
+The two moved their family to Augusta County, Virginia near Muddy Creek alongside William's brothers John,Leonard Morris, and John Jones (brother in law) shortly thereafter.

-In February of 1773 William Morris, John Morris, John Jones, Walter Kelly, John Herd, James Campbell, James Pauley, Peter Shoemaker, Curtis Alderson (brother of John Alderson), John Alderson, Archibald Taylor and Philip Cooper set out from Muddy Creek, part of the New River settlements, to make land improvements in the Kanawha Valley.
-According to testimony in 1800, William and John Morris were identified as brothers.
+In February 1773 William Morris, John Morris, John Jones, Walter Kelly, John Herd, James Campbell, James Pauley, Peter Shoemaker, Curtis Alderson (brother of John Alderson), John Alderson, Archibald Taylor and Philip Cooper set out from Muddy Creek, part of the New River settlements, to make land improvements in the Kanawha Valley.
+According to court testimony in 1800 and 1832, William and John Morris were identified as brothers.

-Simultaneously, the Bullitt Expedition was occurring two months later, also departing the New River in April 1773.
+The Bullitt Expedition occurred two months later departing from the New River in April 1773.
 This group included approximately 40 men, Joshua Morris (brother of William), Captain Matthew Arbuckle, Rev. John Alderson, John Van Bibber, Peter Van Bibber, John Field and others.

-According to the testimony of John Jones, William, John Morris, Walter Kelly, James Campbell and others had begun to settle in spring of 1773.
+According to the testimony of John Jones in his Revolutionary War pension, William, John Morris, Walter Kelly, James Campbell and others had begun to settle in spring of 1773.
 Another account by Col. John Stuart and others detailed, "In the Spring of 1773, a few individuals had begun to make improvements on the Kanawha River below the falls, and some land adventurers were making surveys in the same section."

-There are numerous accounts (one-hundred years after the fact) that mention "William Morris Sr" as moving his "entire family" to Kanawha but this is a significant misidentification.
-It is well-documented that William Morris Sr. did indeed bring his family to the valley, yet the figure referred to as "William Morris Sr." in Laidley's account is likely a conflation with his son, also named William.
+Contemporary research conducted in the 1900s stated "William Morris Sr" moved his "entire family" to Kanawha but was a misidentification.
+William Morris Sr. did bring his family to the valley, yet the figure referred to as "William Morris Sr." confuses William with his father who resided in Culpeper until the 1780s.
 This error likely stems from the common practice of referring to the elder William as "Sr." to distinguish him from his son.
-William's father did not move out to Kanawha until the 1780s, and likewise neither did several of his brothers.

-His brother Leonard Morris moved to the Kanawha Valley in 1774 after the death of Walter Kelly, where he took over his homestead and erected a fort which was used as a post during Lord Dunmore's war and during the revolution.